Unravelling densification during sintering by multiscale modelling of grain motion: Phase-field

 for the solution vectors of the LSQR method and the linear fit ansatz.
 It is generally observed that the RRMSE is unaffected by the choice of mean $\mu$, while the RMSE changes due to the scale in displacement.
 For regular packings the (R)RMSE is observed to scale mostly linearly in the standard deviation $\sigma$ of the random distribution, with errors on the order of machine precision for $\sigma = 0$.
 The irregular packings employed later for the PF simulations generally show some non-zero error even for $\sigma = 0$, though starting from about $\mathrm{RRMSE} \approx 0.16\%$.
 Even if $\sigma$ is comparable to the mean of the normal distribution, $\mathrm{RRMSE} \approx 1.6\%$ and thus still quite acceptable.
 A visual comparison for the effect of $\sigma$ on the displacements in a 3D packing containing 3445 particles is shown in \cref{fig:fitcomparison}.
 As can be seen, the solution shape and scale are always well-preserved.
 What the fit ansatz obviously cannnot match however is the local variation of absorption activity, modelled by the random distribution of displacement jumps.
 The interested reader is referred to the Supplementary Material wherein the code employed for this test is published in full, along with the irregular packings employed later for the large-scale sintering simulations.

-As a final note, the specification of the vacancy absorption rate is the main weakness of the presented model, since it cannot be completely linked to quantities obtainable via MD.
-However, if an improved model for the vacancy absorption rate is developed, it can be included easily into the current approach.
+As a final note, the specification of the vacancy absorption rate is the main weakness of the presented model, since it cannot be completely linked to quantities obtainable via MD. \corM{Hence a direct comparison to MD simulations would likely yield a significant mismatch in the temporal evolution.} However, if an improved model for the vacancy absorption rate is developed, it can be included easily into the current approach.
 This is due to the model effectively being split into a kinematic part \cref{eq:contact} and a dynamic part \cref{eq:vacabs} which can be changed independently.